Learn how to use adhesive vinyl to make a DIY acrylic key chain.

 Please Note: This post contains affiliate links.

-If you are more visual or want to follow along with us, scroll down and you can watch us put them together in a Facebook live!
+If you are more visual or want to follow along with us, you can watch us put them together in a Facebook live!

 Supplies for DIY Acrylic Key chain with Adhesive Vinyl: